Dumonu/best-sound/README.md

 len: The length of str1 and str2; must be <= the length of the smaller of the two strings.<br />
 str1 and str2: Used to determine what notes are played<br />
 Note: You must escape all special characters in str1 and str2 to allow it to properly read them.<br />
+Alternatively, you may enclose str1 and str2 in single quotes.<br />
 bs1: value of a specific bitshift.
 As of right now, uncertain how it effects the music.<br />

 Contributors:<br />